SpaceMonkey-MH/Unnamed_Project/Notes.md

 	For some reason, special_sounds isn't correctly exported in the editor.
 So I need to do it in code to debug.
 	Sadge.
 	Amplified amanita muscaria aggressive dubstep to 0 dB, the two others to -2 dB.
 Kinda same volume level now.

+## - __2024/08/11:__
+	The Throw hits much faster the the Melee Weapon, I don't know if this is concerning or not.